Cost of Living in South Dakota

 Housing Costs in South Dakota

 Where you live in South Dakota can impact how much you’ll pay for housing costs and the type of mortgage loan that will best suit your needs.
-Let’s take a look at the average home values for some of South Dakota’s largest cities, according to Zillow data from June 2024.
-(Remember there are down payment assistance programs to help homebuyers who have difficulty coming up with funds to put money down on a property.)
+Let’s take a look at the average home values for some of South Dakota’s largest cities, according to Zillow data from June 2026.
+(Remember there are down payment assistance programs to help homebuyers who are having difficulty coming up with funds to put money down on a property.)

 South Dakota City |